 Admitted to a psychiatric in-patient center, I was heavily sedated.
 Weeks inched by as I endured various antidepressant medication trials and experienced ECT treatments.
 Many times, I felt I could not go on.
 The battle seemed interminable.
 Finally, following various treatment methods and two hospitalizations in six months, I was able to resume a normal life again.

 The Results of Juliane's ECT Experience

-For the next few years, I was successful battling various minor episodes of recurrent depression.
+For the next few years, I was successful in battling various minor episodes of recurrent depression.
 It was during this time, I discovered a wonderful support group for depressives and manic depressives (DBSA/San Antonio, Texas), where my family resided.
-Not only did I find friends and support, but received life giving education and coping skills concerning clinical depression.
+Not only did I find friends and support, but received life-giving education and coping skills concerning clinical depression.

 For months, I fought a downhill battle of medication trials and treatments, only becoming increasingly ill.
 My family grew exhausted from the tremendous strain I was putting on them.
 Time-after-time, I came close to losing my struggle with depression.
 Only the perseverance of my doctor, loved ones, friends, and countless prayers in my behalf, kept me fighting to overcome this illness that seemed to want to devour me.

 After three years of constant battling, I finally responded to a successful medication combination.
 It was as if I had risen from the dead!
 Because of the excellent training and support provided by DBSA on a local, state and national level, I was able to resume active DBSA leadership and help train others to in the same pursuit.